Plus Plan

 Tips And Best Practices

 • Be specific.
-Name the stem count, the exact colours, the foliage and the ribbon.
-Vague prompts give vague images.
+Name the stem count, colours, foliage and ribbon.
+AI may still alter what you asked for.

-• Compare the three styles before you build.
-Use Compact, Natural and Wild to settle on a shape first, then make it up.
+• Compare the three styles.
+Use Compact, Natural and Wild to explore shape, then make the design decisions yourself.

-• Watch your monthly allowance.
-The count remaining and the reset date sit at the top of the page.
-See the plans and billing guide for what each plan includes.
+• Watch your image credits.
+The count remaining and reset date sit at the top of the page.
+Each style uses one credit and failed images are refunded.

 • Price it separately.
 This tool shows the look, not the cost.
 Work out what to charge with the Arrangement Calculator, or for sympathy work the Tribute Calculator.